BBCNI/Interminimal/README.md

 ## `T` - the translator

 The `T` component represents translatable text.
-It will attempt to render using the language specified by containing translation context.
+It will attempt to render using the language specified by the containing translation context.

 Here are some of the things `T` can do: